leonrode/qnet-job-sim/README.md

 Repository for working code related to the research project.

 An Overleaf is in progress.
-For now, please see `notes.pdf` for an initial overview.
+For now, please see `notes.pdf` for a rough overview.

 Most working code is in `matrix_network.py` and `main.py`.